 Welcome to the Societies & Territories student site

 This elementary-level resource site is an English adaptation of the original RECITUS Sociétés et Territoires.
-Now in an all-new phase of development, we are verifying and expanding existing image collections, creating and adding SMARTBoard activities, and most recently developing game-styled review strategies such as the Chronos Timeline Card Gameand the new Cycle 2 card game Review Societies and Connect the Facts!
+Now in an all-new phase of development, we are verifying and expanding existing image collections, creating and adding SMARTBoard activities, and most recently developing game-styled review strategies such as the Explora Game, the Chronos Timeline Card Game and the Review Societies and Connect the Facts!

 Students can browse the different societies to learn more!
 Use the top menu see sections like: